writethedocs/www/docs/conf/atlantic/2024/sponsors/prospectus.rst

 - Logo and description (250 characters) on the conference website.
 - Logo in conference email promotion.
 - Dedicated social media post on LinkedIn and Twitter.
-- Two (2) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers).
-- One email promotion to our conference email list.
-Includes logo and 2 paragraphs of copy.
+- **Mix & Match**: Two (2) featured job postings on our Job Board or email promotions to our conference email list.
 {% if not flagisvirtual %}
 - Display promotional “Swag” items on the conference swag table (provided by sponsor).
 {% endif %}